Novel coincidence detection technique for precision measurement of neutron-capture-induced nuclear recoils: Abstract

 \section{Abstract}

-Usually, detailed information about particle motions, energies, and interactions in the crystal lattice cannot be directly measured.
+The lattice dynamics following particle interactions remain not fully understood, and effects from nuclear-recoil interactions in conventional solid-state detectors — such as defect formation — can hinder accurate event-energy interpretation.
 Neutron capture $(n,\gamma)$ can produce detectable, precise-energy nuclear recoils for detector calibration and solid-state physics studies.
 This paper proposes a first-of-its-kind experiment to measure the twin products of neutron capture -- the postcapture deexcitation gamma and postcapture nuclear recoil.
 Simulations show that with a 1\,mCi californium neutron source, a positive measurement with existing detector technologies is possible in 26.1\,gram-days of exposure.